outten/roguelytics_rails_gem/README.md

 License
 -------

-Paperclip is Copyright © 2017 Rogue Studios, LLC.
+Roguelytics is Copyright © 2017 Rogue Studios, LLC.
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.

 About Rogue Studios